Global experts to discuss financial crime and fraud

 Presentations are to be given by a number of leading experts in their field including –

 - Jim Gee, Partner and National Head of Forensic Services, Crowe UK LLP and Visiting Professor and Chair of the Centre for Counter Fraud Studies at University of Portsmouth.

 - Professor Martin Gill, Director, Outstanding Security Performance Awards (OSPAs).

 - Professor Kelly Richmond Pope, DePaul University in Chicago.

 - Jonathan Gilbert, Post Graduate Research Student School of Social Sciences, Cardiff University.

 - Peter Tickner, Director, Peter Tickner Associates Limited.

 - Dr Bina Bhardwa, Research Fellow at the Institute for Criminal Policy Research (ICPR), Birkbeck, University of London and Tiggey May, also from the ICPR.

 Professor Lisa Jack from the Faculty of Business and Law and on the organising committee said: “We are delighted that we once again have such a strong line-up for the conference.
 The University of Portsmouth is uniquely placed to run this conference.
 The Centre for Counter Fraud studies is the only one of its type in Europe and we have one of the few programmes in forensic accounting in Europe.
-Professor Mark Button of the Institute of Criminal Justice Studies started the conference in 2011 and it has gone from strength to strength.”
+Professor Mark Button of the School of Criminology and Criminal Justice started the conference in 2011 and it has gone from strength to strength.”